Yups11/to-do-list-project/README.md

 - The live link can be found here - https://yups11.github.io/to-do-list-project/

 ## Credits
-I make desing and code this website form myself idea.
+I make desing and code this website from myself idea.

 ### Content
 - The text for the Home page was produced by myself.